anushka25bcg/project/statement.md

 Create, read, update and delete transactions

-Unique ID generation for secure tracking

 CSV-based storage requiring no database setup

 Search functionality for quick lookup

 Scrollable window to view all entries

-Spending limit management stored in a separate CSV file